TTWNO/tait.tech/isaif.md

 struggling for and then reaching a social goal. [<a href="#footnote-35">35</a>] Consequently the leftist is never satisfied with the goals he has already attained; his need for the power process leads him always to pursue some new goal.
 The leftist wants equal opportunities for minorities.
 When that is attained he insists on statistical equality of achievement by minorities.
-And as long as anyone harbors in some corner of his mind a negative attitude toward some minority, the leftist has to re-educated him.
+And as long as anyone harbors in some corner of his mind a negative attitude toward some minority, the leftist has to re-educate him.
 And ethnic minorities are not enough; no one can be allowed to have a negative attitude toward homosexuals, disabled people, fat people, old people, ugly people, and on and on and on.
 It’s not enough that the public should be informed about the hazards of smoking; a warning has to be stamped on every package of cigarettes.
 Then cigarette advertising has to be restricted if not banned.
 The activists